 Boat trips from the dive docks of Sharm El Sheikh regularly run to spots farther afield, like Tiran, Ras Mohammed and the Thistlegorm, but there are also dozens of dive sites tucked within coves just a few minutes from the Resort.
 Sites like Ras Nasrani and Ras Gamilla are calm and shallow enough for snorkellers and beginning divers, and they feature sprawling coral gardens packed with the region’s signature schools of bright orange anthias.

 Radical reefs, no boat ride required

 If the water were drained away, the Red Sea along Sharm El Sheikh would look a lot like the Grand Canyon, with ledges and sharp walls dropping vertically within yards of the land’s edge.
 That means both divers and snorkellers can explore incredible reefs right from the shore, without taking a boat ride.
-“Much of Sharm’s coastline is drop-off waterfront, and we can access the reefs from floating walkways, jetties and—in a few places—from the beach, to be instantly treated to colourful coral and fish life,” Kean says.
 One popular spot for diving from the shore is Sharks Bay.
 Here, divers and snorkellers of any experience level can wade into the calm waters to wind through a maze of coral heads and watch for strange creatures like cuttlefish and ornate ghost pipefish.